DelazJ/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/networkanalysis.rst

     Default: *0.0*

   ``Include upper/lower bound points`` [boolean]
+    Adds two multipoint features representing the vertices of each edge at the boundaries of the area serviced by each starting point.
+    Adds the lower and the upper bound points to the ``Service area (boundary nodes)`` output layer.
+These features are extracted from the line network layer and represent the vertices of the last edge

+    for each starting point two points representing Inserts in the multipoint layer output with two points for each edge at the boundaries of the service area.
+    One point is the start of that edge, the other is the end.

+    .. note:: Since these points are added to the ``Service area (boundary nodes)`` output layer is required for this parameter.

     Creates a point layer output with two points for each edge at the boundaries of the service area.
     One point is the start of that edge, the other is the end.